• Modified on May 6, 2024

 The cow is considered sacred and is worshipped as a mother in Hinduism.
 The reasoning behind the involvement of cows is that it is said that the cows help navigate the souls of the dead to heaven.

-Person with a mask dancing during Gai Jatra Festival in Nepal
+mask dancing during Gai Jatra Festival in Nepal

 What does Gai jatra mean?